arcus/note_deidentification/coder_training_procedure.md

 To make sure all coders are using the ontology the same way, new coders need to pass a reliability test before they begin annotating new notes.

-To complete your reliability test, log in to your Arcus lab, open the brat annotation tool, and rememeber to log in.
+To complete your reliability test, log in to your Arcus lab, open the brat annotation tool, and remember to log in.

 Navigate to your assigned reliability test directory.
 There will be ten note documents.